atofallis/developers.strava.com/README.md

 ## Generation of code and documentation

+### Local development

+You can run this bash script to generate the local configuration, client code, and documentation:

+    $ bash scripts/deploy_local_changes_p1313.sh

+You can then point your browser to [localhost:1313](localhost:1313) to see your current branch on a local server.
+If the deploy script doesn't work for you, continue to the next sections; they describe in more detail each one of the script's processes.

 ### [Optional] Generating the local configuration

 The OpenAPI specification maintained in this repository, along with the various models it refers to, are not checked-in in their final form.
 In some cases, such as in production, we want to publish a specification where all files use absolute `$ref` values.
 In other cases, such as when you want to work on the spec locally, files may use relative references.